Los Alamos County Airport: Historical airline service

 Los Alamos has seen scheduled passenger airline service to Albuquerque since the airport opened in 1947.
 Carco Airlines was the first, operating primarily Beechcraft Bonanzas through 1969 under contract with Los Alamos National Labs.
 A number of commuter airlines operated turboprop aircraft on the Los Alamos - Albuquerque route as well including Ross Aviation which was subsequently awarded the contract and flew de Havilland Canada DHC-6 Twin Otters through 1995.
 Occasionally Ross would operate larger, 50-seat de Havilland Canada DHC-7 Dash 7s when passenger loads warranted.
 According to the Official Airline Guide (OAG), in late 1988 Ross Aviation was operating nine departures every weekday from the airport nonstop to Albuquerque including four flights with the Dash 7 and five flights with the Twin Otter.
 Peacock Air briefly provided flights to Albuquerque in late 1995 using Swearingen Metroliners followed briefly by Mesa Airlines in 1997 with Beechcraft 1900D airliners.
 Rio Grande Air served the route from 1999 through 2000 and New Mexico Airlines from 2013 until the beginning of 2015, each carrier using Cessna 208 Caravan aircraft.
 Boutique Air was the most recent carrier serving Los Alamos from November 1, 2015 through April 30, 2016 using Pilatus PC-12 aircraft.

 New Mexico Airlines

 As of January 23, 2015, Los Alamos County terminated its contract with Pacific Wings subsidiary New Mexico Airlines, which offered service to Albuquerque International Sunport.
 The county issued a request for qualifications to seek a replacement carrier.

 Boutique Air

 Due to low passenger count, Boutique Air terminated all flights flying from Los Alamos County Airport to Albuquerque Sunport on April 30, 2016.
 No airlines currently serve Los Alamos.
 On November 20, 2017, the Los Alamos County Council approved funding to promote the use of Santa Fe Regional Airport instead of seeking replacement service.

 Operations

-For the 12-month period ending June 30, 2008, the airport had 13,000 aircraft operations, an average of 35 per day: 99% general aviation, <1% air taxi, and <1% military.
+For the 12-month period ending April 26, 2022, the airport had 13,640 aircraft operations, an average of 37 per day: 99% general aviation, <1% air taxi, and <1% military.

-At that time there were 57 aircraft based at this airport: 96% single-engine, 2% multi-engine, and 2% ultralight.
+At that time there were 46 aircraft based at this airport: 45 single-engine, and 1 helicopter.